justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Section landing page

 If you are interested in having a landing page for a subsection of your docs, all you need to do is add an `index.md` file to the folder.
 For example, `/docs/01_Examples` has a landing page for that section since there exists a `/docs/01_Examples/index.md` file.
-If you wish to have an index page for a section without a landing page format, use the name `_index.md`
+If you wish to have an landing page for a section sans the document format, use the name `_index.md`

 ## Configuration